sheng168/Kewe/README.md

 ### index.html
 Your main page, that's the first page that the app will show when loaded.

+### manifest.webapp
+Open Web App manifest, useful if you wish to create a web app for Firefox or Firefox OS.

+### manifest.appcache
+App cache manifest, useful to declare what resources can be cached and what resources must always reload.
+It can be used to create an offline web app, or a web Firefox OS app.

 ### config.xml
 The configurations file.
 See [Using config.xml](https://build.phonegap.com/docs/config-xml) to learn how to personalize yours.
 It's already formatted with the most common settings.